 Haringey is working with the six other North London boroughs to produce a Joint Waste Planning Document.
 This is required as a part of the local development framework and aims to identify possible sites for use in waste management (municipal and or commercial waste) up to 2020.

-For more information please visit the North London Waste Plan website - see the external links section below.
+For more information please visit the North London Waste Plan website (external link).

 A Strategic Environmental Assessment (or SEA) is an environmental review of a draft strategy.
 It identifies and assesses the likely key environmental impacts of the draft strategy, and makes recommendations for changes to the strategy to reduce these.
 The findings of the SEA process have been incorporated into the final strategy that is produced, and a public consultation forms part of the SEA process.